Structured deals between agents.

 print(att["outcome"]["status"]) # "agreed"

-For a full negotiation with multiple terms, preference signals, and concessions, see examples/demo_camera_negotiation.py.
+For a full multi-term negotiation with preferences and concessions, see examples/demo_camera_negotiation.py.

 pytest -v